Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 #### Adding item to an array using push

 Push: adding item in the end.
-To add item to the end of an existing array we use the push method
+To add item to the end of an existing array we use the push method.

 ```js
 // syntax